 Completing the quest will reward you with the following:

 2. Panda Island

-You may have guessed that Pandas inhabit the Panda Island, but what may come as a shock to you is that you actually get to play as a panda, albeit for the duration of the quest.
-Speaking of quests, there are two quests upon this island; a yellow quest which involves you tracking down and collecting 3 Mysterious Tablets scattered on Panda Island, and a purple quest in which you deal with the pandas.
+You may have guessed that Pandas inhabit Panda Island, but what may come as a shock to you is that you actually get to play as a panda, albeit for the duration of the quest.
+Speaking of quests, there are two quests on this island: a yellow quest, which involves you tracking down and collecting 3 Mysterious Tablets scattered on Panda Island, and a purple quest, in which you deal with the pandas.

 The yellow quest, named ‘Fragrance and Fish,’ will be visible as soon as you disembark your ship and arrive on Panda Island.
 You will have to collect 3 Mysterious Tablets, looking for them in every nook and cranny of the island as they are hidden.